 Develop comprehensive clinical development plans

-Identify the appropriate components of clinical studies that will achieve the goals of the study and the objectives of the clinical development program.
+The appropriate components of clinical studies that will achieve the goals of the study and the objectives of the clinical development program are identified.
 This includes the following activities:

-Prepare clinical study documents including study protocols, investigational brochures, study procedure manuals and all associated documents required for a clinical study.
+Prepare clinical study documents, including study protocols, investigator’s brochures, study procedure manuals, and all other associated documents required for a clinical study

 Reports and Documents for Regulatory Submission

-Prepare the appropriate documents based on the clinical strategies and clinical studies to submit to regulatory agencies.
+The appropriate documents are prepared based on the clinical strategies and clinical studies to submit to regulatory agencies.
 This includes preparing the following types of documents: